vedderb/vesc_pkg/blacktip_dpv/README.md

 - Adjustable volume levels (0-5)
 - Can be enabled/disabled independently

+### Startup Sound

+A distinctive musical theme plays on power-up to confirm successful initialization:

+- Plays automatically when the scooter is turned on
+- When battery is full (3 bars, >75%), only the startup sound plays
+- When battery is not full (<75%), the startup sound is followed by battery level beeps
+- Volume matches your configured beep volume setting

 ### Trigger Click Beeps

 Training and feedback feature for learning click patterns: